joselyndo/the-eco-friendly-store-original/APIDOC.md

 **Error Handling:**
 - 400 Bad Request Error:
-    - If the product does not exist within the database, returns an error with the response: "Invalid parameters.
+    - If the username or product does not exist within the database, returns an error with the response: "Invalid parameters.
 Please try again."
+    - If the cart is empty, returns an error with the response: "Cart is empty."
 - 500 Internal Server Error:
     - If an error occured on the server, returns an error with the response: "An error occured when attempting to retrieve the cart.
 Please try again later."